Kit house: United States

 Kit house companies left the business for various economic reasons before, during, and after the Great Depression; some went bankrupt, while others returned to their original function as suppliers of building materials.
 According to researcher Wolicki:

 Contrary to popular belief Montgomery-Ward and Sears Roebuck did not discontinue their pre-cut housing departments because of customers who defaulted on their mortgages.
 The New Deal programs introduced by the Roosevelt administration encouraged homeowners to refinance existing mortgages at a lower rate through programs established by the Federal Housing Administration.
 Throughout 1934 and 1935, customers paid off their home mortgages with Sears and Montgomery Ward.
 Without the profitable mortgage program Montgomery Ward decided to discontinue its offerings of pre-cut houses and building materials entirely.
 Sears, Roebuck continued to sell pre-cut houses but scaled back their operations significantly.

 Some kit house companies continued after World War II, but most homebuyers flocked to the new, inexpensive tract house subdivisions springing up across the country.
+Among the kit house models manufactured after World War II were the Marshall Erdman Prefab Houses, designed by Frank Lloyd Wright in the 1950s.

 Although none of the traditional kit house companies are still in business, pre-cut log home and geodesic dome kits are offered by a number of manufacturers.
-Lindal Cedar Homes, a kit house company established in 1945 and headquartered in Seattle, Washington, continues to sell its pre-cut exterior materials home packages internationally through a network of independent distributors.
+Lindal Homes, a kit house company established in 1945 and headquartered in Seattle, continues to sell its pre-cut exterior materials home packages internationally through a network of independent distributors.
 And beginning in 2006, for a few years Lowe's supplied plans and materials (not pre-cut) for small stick-built homes called Katrina Cottages, with walls designed to withstand 140 mile-per-hour (223 kilometer-per-hour) winds, intended to provide temporary housing for Gulf Coast residents who had lost their homes to Hurricane Katrina.
 Initially offered through Lowe's stores in Mississippi and Louisiana, in 2008 Lowe's began offering the cottages at all of its stores nationwide.
 However, although initially "hailed as the new Sears & Roebuck house," the program faced strong opposition from local governments in the Gulf Coast region who feared the cottages would lower property values, and by mid-2011, Lowe's had discontinued its product line.

+Other countries

+Russia

+Free DIY House Projects for the Development of the Far East and the Arctic, together with the VologdaTIZIS integrated design workshop, has developed 4 projects for independent construction.
+All information is placed in the project cards.